This section helps you to understand what a “Probe” is in Travis Insights, how it is structured, and how to edit it yourself.

 In the Add new Built-in Probe and Add new Custom Probe windows, you will find the following fields:

 - Notification: You can set the Notification you want to have according to the selected plugin and probe.
-In Built-in Probes this field has already some information.
+In Built-in Probes, this field has predefined information.

 Query: In this field you can set some SREQL language queries, defining the probe action.
-In Built-in Probes this field is already defined according Plugin and Probe types.
+In Built-in Probes, this field is already defined according to Plugin and Probe types.
 To edit and check the functionality you can open the Probe Editor by clicking the EDIT QUERY button.

-SREQLSREQL is a readable and easy scripting languaje based on SQL syntax that allows you to track state changes and compare to known/desired configurations.
+SREQL LanguageSREQL is a readable and easy scripting language based on SQL syntax that allows you to track state changes and compare them to known/desired configurations.

 SELECT name FROM $.Animals.Dogs WHERE @.Breed = " Rottweiler " ASSERT @.Age > 2=> Returns ....................